-Google Trends helps lawyers identify keyword search volume over a specific time period.
+Google Trends helps site owners identify keyword search volume over a specific time period.
 Where the keyword planner shows other keyword variations and their search volume, Google Trends provides insight into how users are search over the long term.

 Structured Data Markup Helper

 Structured data like microdata helps search engine understand the meaning behind text content.
-Structured data markup can be tricky to implement so Google provides a free scan tool that lawyers can use to see if their markup has been installed correctly.
+Structured data markup can be tricky to implement so Google provides a free scan tool that site owners can use to see if their markup has been installed correctly.

 Uber Suggest is another keyword research tool for finding keyword ideas.
-Like the Keyword Planner lawyers can type in a seed keyword and get more ideas on other phrases and terms to target.
+Like the Keyword Planner you can type in a seed keyword and get more ideas on other phrases and terms to target.

 You can choose from among web searches or other platforms like images and mobile.
 While you can get a lot of ideas and see Google Trends data from within the interface, you cannot see search volume.

 This is a keyword ranking tracker that can keep tabs on where your site is ranking for specific keyword phrases.
 The interface is pretty straight forward.
 Plug in your domain name, use the keyword list that AccuRanker gives you and/or add a list of your own keyword phrases, then click the scan button.